top of page

 Students will meet these men at moments of greatness and misery.
 Experiencing how a person's character is shaped through the little moments of a life.
 How duty, honor, country and our ideals about each idea shape who we become in action, deed, and our overall character.
 Each of us are marked by strengths and flaws and gradually students will wrestle more and more with issues of character and conduct through the lives that live again.

 Plutarch’s Lives are also artistically beautiful.
 There are various translations to choose from.
-We are going to focus on the classic translation by Sir Thomas North even though it is a translation from a translation it is a rich option.
+We are going to focus on the classic translation mix by Sir Thomas North and Dryden.

 Form I